LauraTobias/LauraTobias/README.md

 <g-emoji class="g-emoji" alias="smile">😄</g-emoji>
 About me
 </h2>
 <p align="center">Hi there!
-I'm Laura Furtado and here you will find some things about my life as a developer.
-I started to work in a tech company when I was 18 years old and since then period I have been studying to be a better programmer.
+I'm Laura Furtado and here you will find some things about my life as a developer.</p>
+<p>I started to work in a tech company when I was 18 years old and since then I have been studying to be a better programmer.
 I am in love with C# and it's the language I'm focusing on right now but I'm always looking for new technologies to learn.</p>

 <h2>